Half and half: Canada and the United States

 In Canada and the United States, half and half almost always refers to a light cream typically used in coffee.
-(See below.)
+(See above.)
 The name refers to the liquid's content of half milk and half cream.
 It is widely available in the United States, both in individual-serving containers and in bulk.
 It is also used to make ice cream.
 Non-fat versions of the product are also available, containing corn syrup and other ingredients.
+This half and half can be also used to make a dirty soda.

+In addition to the light coffee cream, half and half can refer to other drinks in some regions of the U.S. A half and half of iced tea and lemonade is popular in the Northeastern United States.
+It consists of one part iced tea, sweetened, unsweetened or both, and one part lemonade served over ice.
+This drink is also called an Arnold Palmer, named for an American golfer, but that drink more correctly is mostly tea with one-quarter to one-third lemonade.

+In the Southern United States (specifically the cities of Atlanta and Houston), "half and half" may also refer to a mixture of half sweet and half unsweetened iced tea.

+Some coffee shops in colder climates serve a half and half drink consisting of half coffee and half hot chocolate, similar to caffè mocha.
+Half and half might also refer to a flavor of soda that combines the flavors of grapefruit and lemon.

 Switzerland

 In the Romandy, a moitié-moitié (lit. half-half) can refer to coffee mixed with an equal amount of milk..

 In the German-speaking part of Switzerland, especially in the north-eastern part, a mixture of apple and orange juice is known as "halb halb" ("half half", sometimes written 1+1).